caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <td width="320" valign="top" style="border: 1pt solid windowtext; padding: 0cm 5.4pt; width: 239.95pt;">

 <span lang="EN-GB">The shares are configured to be not open for guests nor to the public.
-Let’s activate the “openhab” user as a samba user</span>
+Letâ€™s activate the â€œopenhabâ€ user as a samba user</span>

 </td>